EduardDopler/auth-ms/README.md

     - define your own groups for your applications
     - users created by the `/register` endpoint have no groups assigned
     - the `ROLE_ADMIN` is a group which is needed to assign groups to a user credentials entry; users (even with a valid access token) _cannot_ change their groups (otherwise they could gain more rights)
+    - i.e. by using the normal API endpoints you cannot add admin users to your store; if you need any, you have to add them manually